 What about couples?
 Will I be able to live with my significant other?

-Students will provide information on the supplemental application regarding roommate and suitemate preferences.
+Students will provide information on the supplemental application (found on the main GIH page) regarding roommate and suitemate preferences.
 No identifying characteristics (e.g., sexual orientation) are required to be shared.
 Students are given the option to share or be matched based on criteria with which they feel most comfortable in disclosing.

-Mutual roommate requests will be honored if both students complete the GIH application and agree to the GIH community standards.
+Mutual roommate requests will be honored if both students complete the GIH application, agree to the GIH community standards, and space is available.

 As with all residence halls, students in GIH will be required to complete roommate agreements discussing lifestyle preferences, communication standards, shared space, and expectations for each roommate.